The Short Story of Me

 My Journey as a Writer

-By the time my family moved to Ohio, I graduated from high school, and I arrived on campus at Miami University, I could write a mean five-paragraph essay.
+By the time my family moved to Ohio, graduated from high school, and arrived on campus at Miami University, I could write a mean five-paragraph essay.
 I was very good at writing about other people’s writing.
 I was, however, horrified to find I’d been closed out of The Art of the Essay and put in Creative Writing!
 Thank God my professor, Steven Bauer, reintroduced me to the creative girl I’d left back in first grade.

 morechinese2.jpg